hy4343/mlds-titanic-disaster/README.md

-# 🧭 Titanic Logistic Regression — Part 3
+# 🧭 Titanic Logistic Regression

 This project implements a **logistic regression model** to predict passenger survival on the **Titanic dataset**.
 It is designed as Part 3 of the MLDS course homework and demonstrates data preprocessing, model training, and Docker containerization.